2021 CMLH Fellowships | Applications due Friday, Feb. 26, 2021.

 We invite applications for the Center for Machine Learning and Health (CMLH) Fellowships in Digital Health.
 Each fellowship provides full support for one year for a graduate student at Carnegie Mellon University who is pursuing cutting-edge research that advances digital health, broadly defined.
 (More information on digital health and the CMLH's focus areas can be found on the Pittsburgh Health Data Alliance website.)

 Who Is Eligible?

-- Full-time Ph.D. or master's students at Carnegie Mellon University.
-Master's students must be enrolled for research for at least 24 credits, or writing a thesis must be part of their degree requirements.
-We encourage master's students to contact us to determine their eligibility before they submit their applications.
+- Master's students must be enrolled for at least 24 credits of research per semester or be required to write a thesis for their degree.
+Master's students should contact us to see if they are eligible before they submit their applications.

 - Students with a primary research project related to digital health.
 We welcome applications that involve diverse approaches and disciplines that apply to healthcare, including machine learning, computer science, robotics, language technologies, computational biology, electrical and computer engineering, economics, psychology, sociology, public policy, business administration, law, human-computer interaction, and statistics.

-- Students must be enrolled in the Ph.D. or research-based master's program for a full academic year for the duration of the fellowship.
+- Students must be enrolled in their Ph.D. or research-based master's program for a full academic year for the duration of the fellowship.